 - Outreach clinics to Red Deer, Edson, and Yellowknife

 For more information on the application & selection process, please visit the CaRMS (Canadian Resident Matching Service) website.
 Also, please feel free to contact our program administrator, firstname.lastname@example.org.
 Emails unrelated to our residency program should not be directed here.

 The Rheumatology program is a 2 year program, divided into 13 four-week blocks per year.
 Candidates must have completed at least 3 years of core internal medicine training prior to starting their subspecialty training.

 The first year of the program has its emphasis on clinical rheumatology.

 - Residents will complete rotations at the University of Alberta Hospital, our academic setting.
 Here, residents will participate in regular out patient clinics as well as help lead the rheumatology consult service.
 Rotating resident and medical student education is also important, with expectations to teach both physical examination skills and approaches to rheumatic diseases.

-- Residents will complete community rotations with one of 6 participating rheumatologists, attending clinics regularly and completing consults at the community hospitals.
+- Residents will complete community rotations with one of our participating rheumatologists, attending clinics regularly and completing consults at the community hospitals.

 - Residents will complete 1-2 months of pediatric rheumatology.